offbynull/offbynull.github.io/docs/data/learn/Anki/input/input.md

          o-->o-->o-->o-->o- - - -o-->o
    ```

- * `{ankiAnswer} (point accepted mutation|percent accepted mutation)/i` `{ankiAnswer} \b(PAM)\d*\b//false/true` `{ankiHide} BLOSUM`
+ * `{ankiAnswer} (point accepted mutation|percent accepted mutation)/i` `{ankiAnswer} \b(PAM)\d*\b//false/true` `{ankiHide} BLOSUM` - A scoring matrix used for sequence alignments of proteins.

-   Point accepted mutation, short for PAM.

-   A scoring matrix used for sequence alignments of proteins.
 The scoring matrix is calculated by inspecting / extrapolating mutations as homologous proteins evolve.
 Specifically, mutations in the DNA sequence that encode some protein may change the resulting amino acid sequence for that protein.
 Those mutations that...

     * impair the ability of the protein to function aren't likely to survive, and as such are given a low score.
     * keep the protein functional are likely to survive, and as such are given a normal or high score.